btaba/blog/_posts/2020-01-10-mle-interview-study-guide.md

 Learn [these core concepts]({{ site.url }}/algorithm-data-structure-notes/) and supplement what you don't understand with a textbook.

-I went a bit overkill this time; for kicks I read Skiena's [Algorithm Design Manual](http://www.algorist.com/) cover to cover.
+A decent textbook to read is Skiena's [Algorithm Design Manual](http://www.algorist.com/).
 While I think the book is not the most comprehensive, the informal way Skiena writes is refreshing.
 My favorite chapters were on Combinatorial Search and Dynamic Programming, providing the most intuitive explanations I've seen on these topics.
-Reading an entire textbook is not required however :).
+Reading an entire textbook is not required however.

 ### Solving Problems